TeamExtrapolate/extrapolate/README.md

 - [Django Web Framework](https://www.djangoproject.com/ "Django") has been used as the primary web framework for the project to handle HTTP/HTTPS traffic.
 - The project uses HTML/CSS and JavaScript on front-end and Plotly for visualizations.
 - [Celery](http://www.celeryproject.org/) and [Redis](https://redis.io/) are used to support background jobs, and to keep the Django API server free of long running processes.
-- For persistent storage, [PostGreSQL](https://www.postgresql.org/ "PostGreSQL") is the primary realational database used.
+- For persistent storage, [PostGreSQL](https://www.postgresql.org/ "PostGreSQL") is the primary relational database used.
+- On production environment, [Gunicorn](http://docs.gunicorn.org/en/stable/index.html "Gunicorn") is used as the primary **WSGI** server for the project.
+- [Nginx](https://www.nginx.com/ "Nginx"), is used as a reverse proxy, as well as to server static content for the project.

 ### How to set up this project in your local machine? ###